Intervention/docs/image/v3/basics/meta-information.md

 ## Image Sizes

-### Reading the Pixel Width
+### Read the Pixel Width

 > public Image::width(): integer

-Reading the width in pixels from an image instance.
+Read the pixel width in pixels from an instance.

 #### Example